Y0L042/ecs.h/PERFORMANCE.md

 - Callback: 275.40 nanoseconds
 - Direct: 264.60 nanoseconds

-In this run it created a *~11ns* overhead in the best possible case.
+In this run it created a *~11ns* overhead in the worst possible case.

 ----